 - Add a few example ads to your site.

 If you need help creating custom post types, fields, or taxonomies, read the full explanation in the Getting Started guide.

 Now, when your WordPress back-end is ready to store the items, it’s time to display them on the front-end.

 In Table 2 below, you will find some example templates you could create for your site and learn how Toolset can help you.

-Table 2: Example templates you might need for a directory site
+Table 2: Example templates you might need for a directory website

 |Template||What you need to do|